Welcome to the Planning Department

 WCDSB / WRDSB EDC Amendment Stakeholder Meeting Recording 2022.04.14

-New By-law Effective June 1, 2021
+By-law Effective June 1, 2021 (Rates superseded by 2022 Amendment)

 On Monday, May 10, 2021 the Board of Trustees of the Waterloo Catholic District School Board approved a new Education Development Charge By-law (2021).
 New residential and non-residential rates will be in effect as of June 1, 2021.
+The Board of Trustees directed staff to annually review land values and provide a report to the Board if land values support an amendment to the Education Development Charge By-law (2021) to increase residential and non-residential charges.

 Residential Charge Per Dwelling Unit